 It’s the best year in history to celebrate “Veganuary”!
-Not only are exciting new vegan products and vegan food trends making it easier than ever to be vegan in 2021, PETA is also giving you a Veganuary cheat sheet.
+Not only are exciting new vegan products and vegan food trends making it easier than ever to be vegan in 2022, PETA is also giving you a Veganuary cheat sheet.
 We’ve got fun, feasible, and lifesaving actions to take for every weekday in January.
 It’s your time to shine this Veganuary, and we’re here if you need us.

 January 2: Get Started With a Vegan Starter Kit

 Did you know that you could save nearly 200 animals per year just by going vegan?
 That’s right—being vegan saves lives.
 So order yourself a free vegan starter kit, which will guide you through making the transition to a healthier, happier, longer life.

 January 3: Discover How Good Vegan Takeout Is

 Support a local vegan restaurant by ordering takeout and leaving a positive review online.
 If you’re in Los Angeles, we highly recommend Shojin or Compton Vegan.
 But you may be surprised how many vegan paradises can be found in small towns, too—check out HappyCow to discover them all.

 Eating animal flesh means that a thinking, feeling cow, pig, bird, or fish—an individual who was someone’s family member or friend—was killed.
 But from local co-ops to big-box stores (including Target and Walmart), retailers are stocking more vegan meat options, such as Beyond Meat, than ever before, making it really easy to spare sentient beings.
 So head to your local grocery store and opt for one of these vegan meats.

 January 5: Persuade Your Local Store to Stock More Vegan Products

 In just a few easy steps, you can help get more vegan food in a local grocery store.
 All you have to do is ask.
 Follow our simple step-by-step guide.